alexandsnow/GLOD/README.md

 # the project of ShES  ---

-##web front-ends design---
+##web front-ends design ---

 1. html
 2. angular